Last updated on 20 December 2021

 You can start taking wheatgrass by up to a cup of fresh wheatgrass juice a day.
 Alternatively, you can take wheatgrass supplements which are widely available.

-Treatment varies depending on the size, type and location of your kidney stone, and some small kidney stones do not necessarily involve surgery.
+Kidney stone treatment varies depending on the size, type and location of your kidney stone, and some small kidney stones do not necessarily involve surgery.
 Upon assessment, your doctor will be able to suggest a suitable treatment for you.

 If your kidney stones are too large to be passed naturally, your doctor may suggest removing the stones through procedures such as Extracorporeal Shock Wave Lithotripsy, Ureterorenoscopy or Percutaneous Nephrolithotripsy.